What is hospital waste management?

-Hospital waste management, also known as medical waste management, includes hospital waste that can be described as infectious, chemical, expired pharmaceutical and radioactive and sharp objects.
+Waste management in a hospital, also known as medical waste management, includes health care waste that can be described as infectious, chemical, expired pharmaceutical and radioactive and sharp objects.
 A efficient hospital waste management is of high importance for hospitals, as medical waste can be pathogenic and hazardous to the environment.
 Failure to comply with regulations can have serious consequences, such as health hazards, fines or damage to the reputation of the health care institution.

 Medical waste can be hazardous, toxic and even lethal.
 If not properly managed by the hospital, they pose a serious risk to people and the environment.
 This includes, for example, the transmission of diseases, environmental pollution and poisoning.

 The following 3 practices should be followed to make hospital waste disposal safe and sustainable:

 Each state or country has different regulations when it comes to medical waste.
 These regulations should be known, and relevant updates followed to ensure that medical facilities can comply with them.
 Training, courses and other resources help staff to implement proper waste management in the hospital.

 Waste disposal in hospitals can be divided into different types, each requiring a different method of disposal.
 Separation ensures that each type is properly disposed of, transported and destroyed.
 Coding helps to avoid major health problems caused by mislabelled medical waste.

 A coding scheme for medical waste may be as follows:

 This waste can be disposed of in a normal residual waste container and does not pose any particular risk of infection.
 However, ensure that the container can be closed.

 B-waste: Waste containing blood, secretions or excrements